shady-robot/knowledge-practice-insight/computer_science/knowledge/frontend/nextjs/README.md

 # Next.js

+Next.js is a React framework for building full-stack applications.
+You use React Components to build user interfaces, and Next.js for additional features and optimization.

 * An intuitive page-based routing system(with support for dynamic routes)
 * Pre-rendering, both static generation(SSG) and server-side rendering(SSR) are
   supported on a per-page basis